Myrmica rubra: Distribution and habitat

 This is one of the most common and widespread Myrmica species of the Palaearctic.
 It occurs in the region stretching from Portugal to East Siberia (as far as Transbaikalia), and from northern Greece to the forest-tundra zone in the North.
 It has also been introduced to North America in northwestern and northeastern United States and in western Canada, where it is considered an invasive species.

 These ants are very common in Europe and the UK and live in meadows and gardens.
 They live on a diet of honeydew excreted by aphids and feed on many types of insect and other invertebrates.
 They will attack any creature that disturbs their nest, but are not as aggressive as the red imported fire ant.
 They also consume pollen, a phenomenon rarely documented in ants of the temperate zone.

 Identification

-Workers are yellowish brown in colour, 3.5 to 5.5 mm in length.
-Have smooth and shiny frontal triangle and subspinal areas; long and slender antennal scapes.
-Queens are similar to workers with larger thorax to store wing muscles.
-Typically 5.5 to 7.0 mm in length.
-While it is still somewhat unknown, it is believed that there is another reproductive morph referred to as microrubra that was formerly believed to be a social parasite of M. rubra.
-These queens are smaller in size more comparable to that of the workers.
-Males have a darker body colour compared to the queens and workers.
-They have long projecting hairs on their tibiae and tarsi, this is the easiest way to tell them apart from M. ruginodis.
+Workers are yellowish brown in colour, 3.5 to 5.5 mm in length and have smooth and shiny frontal triangle and subspinal areas and long and slender antennal scapes.
+Queens are similar to workers with larger thorax to store wing muscles, typically 5.5 to 7.0 mm in length.
+Males have a darker body colour compared to queens and workers.
+There is a reproductive morph M. microrubra that was formerly believed to be a social parasite of M. rubra.Their queens are smaller in size and more comparable to that of the worker.